adeleke5140/vue3-tailwind-boilerplate/README.md

 # vue3-tailwind-boilerplate

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with `Vue 3`, `tailwindcss` and `vueRouter` in Vite.

 ## Recommended IDE Setup